Pururavas

-According to the Vedas, he is a legendary entity associated with Surya (the sun) and Usha (the dawn), and is believed to reside in the middle region of the cosmos.
-The Rig Veda (X.95.18) states that he was a son of Ilā and was a pious ruler.
-However, the Mahabharata states that Ila was both his mother and his father.
-According to the Vishnu Purana, his father was Budha, and he was ancestor of the tribe of Pururavas, from whom descended the Yadavas, Kauravas, and Pandavas of Mahābhārata.
+According to the Vedas, he is a legendary entity associated with Sūrya (the sun) and Uṣā (the dawn), and is believed to reside in the middle region of the cosmos.
+The Ṛg Veda (X.95.18) states that he was a son of Ilā and was a pious ruler.
+However, the Mahābhārata states that Ila/Ilā was both his mother and his father.
+According to the Viṣṇu Purāṇa and others, his father was Budha, and he was ancestor of the tribe of Purūravas, from whom descended the Yādavas, Kauravas, and them Pāṇḍavas.

 Legends

 Birth and early life

 Pururavas was born in Treta Yuga, as the son of Budha and Ila.
 Budha was the son of Chandra, the moon god, and thus Pururavas was the first Chandravamsha King.
 Since he was born on Mount Puru, he was called Pururavas.

 Reign

 According to the Puranas, Pururavas reigned from Pratisthana (Prayaga).
 He performed a penance to Brahma and as a reward, he was made the sovereign of the whole earth.
 Pururavas celebrated a hundred Ashwamedha Yajnas.
 The asuras were his followers, while the devas were his friends.

 According to the Mahabharata, Pururavas was the one to bring three kinds of fire on the earth (for sacrificial purpose) from the region of Gandharvas, where he met Urvashi and fell in love with her.

 In the Sambhava Parva, Pururavas is said to be intoxicated with his powers, and he quarreled with the Brahmanas.
 Sanatkumara came from the region of Brahma to counsel him.
 But Pururavas turned deaf ear to the counsel.
 Angered by this, the sages cursed Pururavas and he was destroyed.